magento/architecture/design-documents/graph-ql/coverage/catalog/compare-list.md

 * If the registered customer does not have an active list then null will be returned.
 This means the client has to generate and send a new ID if the compare list functionality requested.

-* If the buyer calls addItemsToCompareList with a new ID the previous list will be disabled.
+* If the buyer calls addItemsToCompareList with a new ID the previous list will be abandoned.
 For the registered user an active compare list will be replaced with a new one.

 * A buyer can modify the existing list by calling mutation: